Buckingham Palace shares schedule for King Charles III's coronation weekend

 On Sunday, May 7, a coronation concert will take place at Windsor Castle, bringing “global music icons and contemporary stars together” in celebration.
 The BBC is set to broadcast the event live.

-Much of the in-person audience will consist of volunteers associated with Charles and Camilla’s charity relations.
-But for those hoping to attend, the BBC will also hold a national ballot for several thousand people to receive a pair of free tickets.
+Much of the in-person audience will consist of volunteers associated with Charles and Camilla’s charity relations, as well as those from the BBC’s national ballot that awards thousands with free tickets.

 Also on Sunday, neighbors across the United Kingdom are encouraged to share a meal, sip on a cup of tea or host a street party together as part of the “Coronation Big Lunch.”